In 1925, Huntingdon Valley was open country with few houses and many

 character.
 Huntingdon Valley Garden Club members wealth of experience and

 expertise is welcomed by others and shared with fellow members.
-Its members’ homes are inviting and provide a meeting place where women of different
+Our meetings provide a place where women of different

 ages can meet with friends whom they enjoy, to join in a common interest; gardening.